 \subsection{k-RANDOM}

 Also k-RANDOM can be analysed under Che's approximation assuming exponential sojourn times in the caches.
-In particular, 2-RANDOM can be exactly described (under Che's approximation) by a simple four-states continuous time Markov chain depicted in Fig. \ref{fig:fig2random}.
+As an example, the dynamics of an object in 2-RANDOM (under IRM traffic) are described by the simple four-states continuous time Markov chain depicted in Fig. \ref{fig:fig2random}.
 More in general, k-RANDOM can be exactly analyzed by solving a continuous time Markov chain with $2^k$ states.
 We omit the details of such standard analysis here.